AdaptGrad: Adaptive Sampling to Reduce Noise: Convolution for Smoothing

 \section{Convolution for Smoothing}

 SmoothGrad is a simple yet effective gradient smoothing method.
 However, some of its underlying principles have not been fully discussed.
-As discussed in \cite{bykov2022noisegrad}, SmoothGrad is essentially a Monte Carlo method.
-Following the discussion, we could further derive the definition of SmoothGrad to gain a deeper understanding.
+As mentioned in \cite{bykov2022noisegrad}, SmoothGrad is essentially a Monte Carlo method.
+Thus, we could further derive the definition of SmoothGrad to gain a deeper understanding of noise in gradient smoothing.